-Revenue from goods and services transferred to customers at a single point in time accounted for approximately 85% of Seaboard's net sales for the six month period of 2018.
+Revenue from goods and services transferred to customers at a single point in time accounted for approximately 85% of Seaboard's net sales for the nine month period of 2018.
 Substantially all of the sales in Seaboard's Marine segment are recognized ratably over the transit time for each voyage as Seaboard believes this is a faithful depiction of the performance obligation to its customers.

 Almost all of Seaboard's contracts with its customers are short-term, defined as less than one year.
-As of June 30, 2018, Seaboard had \$16 million of remaining performance obligations that extend beyond one year, of which 17% is expected to be recognized as net sales in 2018, an additional 33% in 2019, and the remaining balance thereafter.
-Seaboard elected to use all practical expedients and therefore will not disclose the value of unsatisfied performance obligations for (i) contracts with an original expected length of one year or less and (ii) contracts for which revenue is recognized at the amount to which it has the right to invoice for services performed.
+As of September 29, 2018, Seaboard had \$14 million of remaining performance obligations that were unsatisfied, of which 11% is expected to be recognized as net sales in the fourth quarter of 2018, an additional 44% in 2019, and the remaining balance thereafter.
+Seaboard elected to use all practical expedients and therefore will not disclose the value of unsatisfied performance obligations for: (i) contracts with an original expected length of one year or less; and (ii) contracts for which revenue is recognized at the amount to which it has the right to invoice for services performed.
 Also, Seaboard will recognize a financing component only on obligations that extend longer than one year.

 Deferred revenue represents cash payments received in advance of Seaboard's performance or revenue billed that is unearned.
-The Commodity Trading and Milling ("CT&M") segment, which operates internationally with sales in Africa and South America, requires certain customers to pay in advance or upon delivery to avoid collection risk.
+The Commodity Trading and Milling ("CT&M") segment, which operates internationally with sales in Africa, South America, the Caribbean and Asia, requires certain customers to pay in advance or upon delivery to avoid collection risk.
 The Marine segment's deferred revenue balance primarily relates to the unearned portion of billed revenue when a ship is on the water and has not arrived at the designated port.
 The Pork segment has a marketing agreement with Triumph Foods, LLC, of which certain fees paid at commencement are recognized over the term of the agreement.
 Deferred revenue balances are reduced when revenue is recognized.
-Revenue recognized for the three and six month periods of 2018 that was included in the deferred revenue balance at the beginning of the year was \$88 million and \$156 million, respectively.
+Deferred revenue recognized as revenue for the three and nine month periods of 2018 was \$73 million and \$229 million, respectively.